 9. Show travelers that it’s easy to be green

 Travelers may not realize how much their small actions can add up.
 For instance, as we explain in the “Green Travel” white paper, a traveler reusing their towels 10 times during their hotel stays equates to the amount of carbon a tree removes from the atmosphere in a year.
-Make them aware of the simple ways they can become a greener traveler by sending them this Atlas article.
+Make them aware of the simple ways they can become a greener business traveler by sending them this Atlas article.

 Our Global Business Consulting team works one-on-one with clients to craft policies that fit their corporate culture and raise environmental awareness to achieve emissions reduction goals.
-We then can assist with the full transformation, from building a business case and helping to secure stakeholder buy-in to leading change management initiatives to get travelers to embrace the new policy.
+We then can assist with the full transformation, from building a business case and helping to secure stakeholder buy-in to leading change management initiatives to get travelers to embrace the new green business travel policy.
 To get started, contact your client manager.

 To download the “Green Travel” white paper, fill out the form below.